Frequently Asked Questions

 Q: How long does it take to graduate?

 A: Every student and program is different.
-All of our core esthetics programs with (4) esthetic students are 12 months to completion.
+All of our core esthetics programs with (4) esthetic students are 4.5 months-12 months to completion.
 This is to ensure that all our students receive not only the knowledge to pass the state board exam, but also the knowledge and experience to give clients an exceptional relaxing experience.
 It also gives students the ability to maintain a part-time job while working towards their license.
-If students would prefer a full time schedule we may offer a 6 month program on request.

 Q: What can I expect my salary to look like starting off as an esthetician?